davidbuterez/mf-pcba/README.md

 ![](figures/main-figure.png)

 ## General
-This repository contains the code accompanying the paper [MF-PCBA: Multi-fidelity high-throughput screening benchmarks for drug discovery and machine learning](https://chemrxiv.org/engage/chemrxiv/article-details/636fa49b80c9bfb4dc944c1c).
+This repository contains the code accompanying the paper [MF-PCBA: Multi-fidelity high-throughput screening benchmarks for drug discovery and machine learning](https://pubs.acs.org/doi/10.1021/acs.jcim.2c01569) (now published in JCIM).
 It can be used to download, filter, and assemble the MF-PCBA datasets in a format that is easily usable for machine learning.

 ## Abstract
 High-throughput screening (HTS), as one of the key techniques in drug discovery, is frequently used to identify promising drug candidates in a largely automated and cost-effective way.
 One of the necessary conditions for successful HTS campaigns is a large and diverse compound library, enabling hundreds of thousands of activity measurements per project.
 Such collections of data hold great promise for computational and experimental drug discovery efforts, especially when leveraged in combination with modern deep learning techniques, and potentially leading to improved drug activity predictions and cheaper and more effective experimental design.
 However, existing collections of machine learning ready public datasets do not exploit the multiple data modalities present in real-world HTS projects.
 Thus, the largest fraction of experimental measurements, corresponding to hundreds of thousands of 'noisy' activity values from primary screening, are effectively ignored in the majority of machine learning models of HTS data.